bugramurat/bugramurat/README.md

 ## Hi, I'm **Bugra** :wave:
 ### *Computer Engineer*
 An inspiring computer engineer.
 Have one year experience in computer vision and deep learning.
 Working on data and web development.
-As an individual who aims to constantly develop and learn in carieer, looking for opportunities where can put knowledge and skillsi nto more practice and meet new projects and experiences.
+As an individual who aims to constantly develop and learn in carieer, looking for opportunities where can put knowledge and skills into more practice and meet new projects and experiences.

 ### Reach out to me